IanFinlayson/exploring-cs/chapter10.md

 it works.
 The function above just prints out its name variable, but that will be different based on what was passed in.

-We have to get the number of parameters right, or Python won\'t be able to call the function.
+We have to get the number of parameters right, or Python won't be able to call the function.
 If we pass the `greet` function zero parameters, or more than one parameter, then Python will complain: